-When you know about the hazardous substances that you can encounter in your facility, and understand the right ways to handle them, you can help ensure that you, your coworkers and the surrounding community are kept safe from HAZMATs... every day!
+• When you know about the hazardous substances that you can encounter in your facility, and understand the right ways to handle them, you can help ensure that you, your coworkers as well as the surrounding community are kept safe from HAZMATs... every day!